nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 #### The problem with automation

 In reality, if we have to press "=" continuously, it would be really tedious.
-Therefore, when coding in the Casio, we should try bringing the problem down to a simple equation that does not need loops, or try the following single-equation loops.
+Therefore, when coding in the Casio, we should try bringing the problem down to a simple equation that does not need loops, or try the next looping methods.

 #### Summation and product notation